alexk99/the_router/DNS redirection.md

 # DNS redirection

-BisonRouter DNS redirection function is build on top of the following components:
+BisonRouter's DNS redirection function is built on top of the following components:

  * Linux host with kernel DNAT rules;
  * BIND recursive DNS server;